softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 # Execution model

 The "blueprint" in scalaz-stream is a description of a state machine, which can have 4 states: `Emit`, `Halt`, `Append` and `Await`.
+We don't construct the state transitions directly though, but by using stream combinators from the declarative API.
 This state machine is then run (interpreted) by a **driver**.
 The driver knows how to evaluate the side-effects.
 In theory it is possible to write different stream interpreters and different drivers, but in practice you end up using the built-in driver which evaluates a `Process[Task, T]`, hence using `Task`s for encapsulating side-effects.
 In fact, in order to evaluate a pure process (e.g. a `Process0`), you first need to convert it to an effectul process using `.toSource`.

 There are three options to "compile" the stream blueprint into a `Task`, which can be later run synchronously or asynchronously: `run`, `runLast` and `runLog`.
 The first discards the output values, running the stream only for its side-effects.
 The second returns the last value produced by the stream, and `runLog` returns all values (which can be dangerous, if the stream is very large).